-Potential Project Partners: City of Klamath Falls, Klamath County, Bureau of Reclamation
+Potential Project Partners: City of Klamath Falls, Klamath County, Bureau of Reclamation this project.

 A median island would impact left-turn lane storage.
 Close proximity to Crater Lake Parkway.
+The

-The long-term maintenance status of the "A" Canal Trail should be considered before implementing this project.
+Considerations: long-term maintenance status of the "A" Canal Trail should be considered before implementing may include a RRFB with pedestrian refuge island, connections to the traffic signal to encourage crossings there, or a grade-separated crossing of Main Street.